 - What information is available to help me choose my means of travel?

 Every trip you make has more than one mode of travel: walking at the beginning and end, and then some combination of walking, cycling or travelling by bus, train, or car.

 For a trip to be considered integrated means a relatively seamless journey, with different segments readily connecting, in close proximity (in space and time), to ensure a reasonable travel time from origin to destination.

 Well-designed integration results in cost-effective and sustainable transport of a reliable quality.
 The cost of the trip is value for money and the trip is safe and comfortable.

 Components of integrated transport

-Integrated transport occurs on a number of levels:
+Integrated transport occurs on several levels:

-How can transport integration be achieved?
+How can we achieve transport integration?

 The three prerequisites to the achievement of successful integrated transport networks are: